Vics055/Capston-Project-Kaggle/README.md

 Conclusion:
-CampusNest provides a smart, fast, and student-friendly solution for accommodation search.
-It reduces manual work, understands conversational requests, and dynamically adapts recommendations.
-The structured framework makes it scalable for integration with real property databases and university systems.
+CampusNest offers an intelligent and user-friendly solution to help students find suitable accommodations near their educational institutions.
+By leveraging Gemini AI and a multi-agent architecture, it ensures accurate preference extraction and personalized recommendations.
+The system reduces manual effort by automating search, filtering, and summarization processes in real time.
+Its scalable design allows easy integration with live property databases, user authentication, and location-based mapping services in the future.
+With conversational interaction and continuous learning via memory, CampusNest enhances user experience and decision-making.
+Overall, the project demonstrates how AI can transform traditional accommodation search into a seamless and efficient digital experience.

 Value Statement: